World Cup

 Fact checker Harry Wilson

-Spain's technical superiority and group-stage positioning make them the clear pick despite the prohibitively short price.
+Spain's technical superiority and top-three positioning make them the clear pick despite the prohibitively short price.

-The venue in Atlanta is neutral ground, so there's no travel burden or climate edge to factor in.
-Spain should dominate possession, control territory, and create repeated chances through their technical midfield and attacking movement.
-Saudi Arabia's best hope is to sit deep, stay compact, and hope that one counter-attacking opportunity changes the narrative.
-The problem for them is that Spain are disciplined enough to manage those transitions, and the quality gap is wide enough that even a conservative Spanish performance should produce multiple goals.
-I expect Spain to break Saudi Arabia down through patient build-up and set-piece pressure, with the scoreline growing as the match wears on.
-A 3-0 result feels plausible-comfortable enough to reflect the gulf in class, but not so emphatic that it becomes a rout.
-Saudi Arabia may struggle to register a meaningful shot on target, which tilts both teams to score firmly towards the no.
+Tactically, this should still follow the same script: Spain dominate possession, control territory, and create repeated chances through patient build-up and movement.
+Saudi Arabia's best hope is to sit deep, stay compact, and hope for one counter-attacking moment to change the narrative.
+The problem is that Spain are disciplined enough to manage those transitions, and the quality gap is wide enough that even a conservative Spanish performance should produce multiple goals.
+The venue in Atlanta remains neutral ground, so there's no travel burden or climate edge to factor in.
+I expect Spain to break Saudi Arabia down through technical superiority and set-piece pressure, with the scoreline growing as the match wears on.
+A 3-0 result still feels plausible-comfortable enough to reflect the gulf in class, but not so emphatic that it becomes a rout.
+Saudi Arabia may struggle to register a meaningful shot on target, which keeps both teams to score firmly tilted towards the no.

 Spain